 While abuse is generally considered a behavior that only takes place within domestic relationships, or with children and adolescents; it also rears it's ugly head in the workplace.

-It is impossible in any way, shape, or form to excuse the belittling or humiliating of another human being.
+It's uncalled-for in any way, shape, or form to excuse the belittling or humiliating of another human being.

 Those who take pleasure out of making others feel degraded, do so to achieve a sense of empowerment or superiority.
 This often stems from deep-rooted insecurities.

-2. Controlling and Isolating
+2. Isolating Behavior

-Setting policies and procedures in place, and making sure they're followed through exactly is one thing.
-Trying to control you personally in the workplace is more intimidating.
-Controlling behaviors to watch out for are:
+Setting policies and procedures in place, and making sure they're followed through is one thing.
+Trying to control you personally in the workplace and cut you off from your support is quite another.

 - Wanting to know what you do every second of the day